alhog/Exotix/README.md

 # Exotix

-***Exotic Basket of Decentralized Applications (dApps) integrated with the Renewable Energy Ecosystem and autonomous rebalancing mechanism***

 ##### Exotic Basket: A Dynamic and Autonomous Portfolio of Decentralized Applications Powered by Renewable Energy

 #### Table of Contents